tu2-atmanand/task-board-docs/docs/6_Features/2_Task_Properties.md

 ---

-## **Due Date**
-The **due date** specifies the deadline for completing a task.
-It helps in prioritizing tasks based on urgency.

-✅ How it works:
-- Tasks **due today** will be highlighted for immediate action.
-- Overdue tasks (past due dates) will be marked accordingly.
-- Future due dates help in planning upcoming work.

-**Example:**
-If today is **March 5, 2025**, and a task has a due date of **March 10, 2025**, then it is due in 5 days.

----

-## **Time Duration**
-The **time duration** represents the estimated or actual time needed to complete a task.
-This helps in better scheduling and workload management.

-✅ Possible uses:
-- Helps in estimating how long a task might take.
-- Can be used to compare estimated vs. actual time spent on a task.

-**Example:**
-A task may have a **duration of 2 hours**, meaning it is expected to take around 2 hours to complete.

----

 ## **Priority**
 The **priority** level defines how important and urgent a task is.
 This helps in deciding which tasks should be completed first.